aryella-lacerda/react-native-accessibility-engine/README.md

 ## Contributing

-I certainly don't know everything there is to know about accessibility, so I extend the same invitation to you that W3C extended to all of us earlier this year: if you are an evaluator, developer, designer, project manager, policy maker, person with disabilities, or any other interested party - take a look!
-If you can, contribute.
+I certainly don't know everything there is to know about accessibility.
+If you're an evaluator, developer, designer, project manager, policy maker, person with disabilities, or any other interested party - take a look!
+And if you can, contribute. ♥️

-There's always time to make things better than they are today. ♥️

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.